pretix/pretix-docs/docs/topics/gift-cards.md

 There are three methods for giving your customers access to gift cards: selling them in your shop, using them for refunds, and issuing them manually.
 These methods will be described in the following subsections.

-### Creating a gift card for selling it in your shop
+### Creating a gift card to offer in your shop

 ![Page titled Modify product: Gift card, on the Additional settings tab, the box next to This product is a gift card is checked.](../assets/screens/products/gift-card.png)

 If you want to sell gift cards in your shop, you can create them just like any other product.
-Navigate to [Your event] :fontawesome-solid-arrow-right: "Products" and click the :btn-icon:fontawesome-solid-plus:Create a new product: button.
+Navigate to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-ticket: Products" and click the :btn-icon:fontawesome-solid-plus:Create a new product: button.
-Choose "Non-admission product" as the "Product type" and a 0.00% tax rule as the "Sales tax" option.
+Choose "Non-admission product" as the "Product type" and a 0.00% tax rule for the "Sales tax".
 After clicking :btn:Save and continue with more settings:, switch to the "Additional settings" tab, check the box next to "This product is a gift card" and click :btn:Save:.
-If you check the box next to "Free price input", the value of the gift card will be the same as the price that the customer chooses to pay for it.
+If you check the box next to "Free price input", the value of the gift card will be equal to the price that the customer chooses to pay for it.

-Create a new quota, add the gift card to it and check the box next to "Ignore this quota when determining event availability".
+Once you have created the gift card, create a new quota and add the gift card to it.
+It is advisable to check the box next to "Ignore this quota when determining event availability" because the gift card is not an admission product.
+The number of gift cards you are selling has nothing to do with the total number of admission tickets you are planning to sell for your event.

 ### Using gift cards for refunds